 As of April 2013, a condition of licence on Tidal Waters Sport Fishing licences requires that licence holders provide information on their recreational fishing activity and catch to DFO representatives when requested (see section 61 of the Fisheries Act).
 Responding to surveys is a condition of your fishing licence.

-Internet Recreational Effort and Catch (iREC) survey
+Internet Recreational Effort and Catch (iREC) reporting program

 The iREC survey is an ongoing monthly survey which collects information on fishing effort and catch.
 Randomly selected participants provide information about fishing activity including kept and released catch of over 80 species of finfish and shellfish, as well as effort information by date, area and fishing method.

-Internet Annual Recreational Catch (iARC) survey
+Internet Annual Recreational Catch (iARC) reporting program